v1t3ls0n/Cellular-Automaton/README.md

+The entire project was developed independently by **Guy Vitelson** and is intended as a submission for the course instructor.
+## Academic Integrity
+This project is an independent academic submission for the **Biological Computation Course**.
+The implementation, configuration, and logic have been designed solely by **Guy Vitelson**.

 # Cellular Automaton Simulation for Biological Computation (Maman 11)

 ## Overview
 This project is a **cellular automaton simulation** developed as an academic task for the **Biological Computation Course**.
 It models complex environmental interactions using a particle-based system where each cell interacts with its neighbors based on configurable properties.
 The project explores emergent behavior and environmental dynamics using cellular automata principles.

-The entire project was developed independently by **Guy Vitelson** and is intended as a submission for the course instructor.

 ## Features